-These documents must include the necessary HSE guidelines to ensure that the work is carried out in a safe manner for both people and the environment and must be validated by EDPR prior to the start of the work.
+Prior to the beginning of the works, the Contractor must facilitate the company, employee and equipment documentation required by EDPR/H&S coordinator, as well as that of its subcontractors, through Safety document management tool.
+Said documents must include the necessary HSE guidelines to ensure that the work is carried out safely for both people and the environment and must be validated by EDPR or its representative prior to the start of work.